-All residents of Coyote Village will be required to submit shot records stating that they have taken the Meningitis vaccine.
+All residents of Coyote Village will be required to submit proof of the Meningitis vaccine.
 The student may submit a waiver requesting a medical/religious exemption.
 Please select the following for the Meningitis Vaccination Policy Information and Vaccination & Exemption information.

 What is Meningitis?

 Meningitis is a rare but potentially fatal bacterial or viral infection.
 It can result in permanent brain damage, learning disabilities, loss of limbs, loss of hearing, organ failure, and death.
 Meningitis is an inflammation of the membranes surrounding the brain and spinal cord.

 Meningococcal meningitis strikes about 3,000 Americans each year and is responsible for approximately 300 deaths annually.
 It is estimated that 100-125 cases of meningococcal meningitis occur on college campuses and 5-15 students die each year as a result.

 Meningococcal meningitis is caused by the Bacterium Neisseria Meningitides.
 This bacterium is the leading cause of meningitis and septicemia (blood poisoning) among teenagers and young adults in the United States.